 As expected from a world leader like Ladbrokes, this bookie also has a super selection of Europa League bets with about 50 for each game from the usual 1×2 through to handicap betting, total goals and first half goals.
 We like the choice of goal bands from 0-1 goals, 2-3 or 4+.
 Look out for the result rush boost with enhanced odds on certain games as well as money back offers and a tempting £50 free bet if you also bet £50 when you sign up.

 BetVictor has plenty of promotions and great bets, including bet boosts for better odds and enhanced prices.
-It's a user-friendly website so you can easily see all the Europa league bets with more than 50 available for each match like total goals, both teams to score, draw no bet or correct score.
+It’s a user-friendly website so you can easily see all the Europa league bets with more than 50 available for each match like total goals, both teams to score, draw no bet or correct score.
 We like the fact that BetVictor divides its bets into different sections such as goals, popular and cash out which makes it easier to select your wager.
-You can also get a welcome bet of £30 when you bet £10.
+You can also get a welcome bonus package worth £40 when you bet £10.

 Betfred's blogs will help you to make an informed decision about where to place your Europa League wagers with plenty of information about the games, plus you can watch many live games along with in-play betting or cash-out if you're feeling a bit nervous about the outcome.
 Betfred is crammed full of sports and games to try along with a tempting welcome offer of £30 free bet + £30 casino bonus if you bet £10 and a crazy ‘Who Dares Wins’ accumulator with £3,500 in free bets every month.